sator-sdk/DNS-Enumeration/README.md

 nslookup domain.com
 ```

+## Nmap Scan Reverselookup

-## Nmap Scan target range for a reverse DNS lookup
+Scan a target range for a reverse DNS lookup

 ```shell
 # -sL: perform only a dns resolution not a proper scan